14 Things to Do If Someone You Live With Has COVID-19

 Don’t forget that you need emotional support and connection to help you get through your time as a COVID-19 caregiver.
 As the nation works to fight the spread of the virus, and care for the sick, we’re all affected in some way.
 But connecting with one another in safe ways can help us cope.

-Afterward, you, and they, should do a thorough cleaning of the ‘sick room’, including wiping down all hard surfaces, washing bedding including blankets, and vacuuming.
+After the quarantine and isolation periods end for everyone in the home, you, and they, should do a thorough cleaning of the ‘sick room’, including wiping down all hard surfaces, washing bedding including blankets, and vacuuming.
+Air out the entire home well.